dbartell/assemble/README.md

 Update the project README.md with instructions on how to install and run your app.
 Please do not spend more than 3 hours on this exercise, we are looking on how you approach the problem and how all the pieces fit in your solution.
 Feel free to provide comments explaining trade-offs you had to make, as well as code pieces that you didn’t have the time to implement.

-## Submitting

-Each one of the previous 3 steps should be submitted as a pull request in your private GitHub repository of your preference.
-Please invite assemble-engineering to the repository when you are done and send an email to techscreen@assembleinc.com with a link to your repo, and any additional comments you want to provide.

 ## Bonuses

 Write the application in typescript.